Overview of eToro fees and charges

 eToro's trading fees are low which makes it suitable for you even if you trade often (i.e. multiple times a week).

-eToro's trading fees are low.
+eToro's CFD trading fees are low

-It is super hard to compare trading fees for CFD brokers.
-What we did at Brokerchooser?
-Instead of quoting long fee tables, we compare brokers by calculating all fees of a typical trade for three assets.
+It's not easy to compare trading fees for CFD brokers.
+So how do we do this at BrokerChooser?
+We compare brokers by calculating all fees of a typical trade for three popular assets:

 - Apple, a large US stock